-Hugo Ljungbäck primarily makes queer experimental and nonfiction moving image art. his work regularly explores queer experience through the lens of the personal and the intimate: infidelity, sexual abuse, and memory. the work is often durational, with a particular emphasis on experience of time: though his body of work ranges from just under a minute to almost an hour in length, each work has a tendency to linger on particular images for an unusually long time. a lot of his works are built around single takes: some are abridged edits (For His Sake; For His Pleasure), some are selected portions (Last Words [sic]), while Remnants consists of three complete, unedited takes.
+Hugo Ljungbäck primarily makes queer experimental and nonfiction moving image art. his work regularly explores queer experience through the lens of the personal and the intimate: infidelity, sexual abuse, and coercion. the work is often durational, with a particular emphasis on experience of time: though his body of work ranges from just under a minute to almost an hour in length, each work has a tendency to linger on particular images for an unusually long time. a lot of his works are built around single takes: some are abridged edits (For His Sake; For His Pleasure), some are selected portions (Last Words [sic] and Eight Inches), while Remnants consists of three complete, unedited takes.

 his use of single takes is rooted to an interest in performance. he often makes himself the subject of his camera. as such, his work often blurs the boundaries between documentation and reenactment. ideas of authenticity, reality, and performativity are always at stake: his works are at once a documented reality and a staged performance. his work is also typically silent. the artist believes sound is particularly useful if it complicates or contradicts the images, but serves no function if it simply reproduces the sounds of the images.